puppetlabs/bolt/documentation/developer_updates.md

 - Provided: `module/files/myscript.sh`
   - Raise a deprecation warning if file is found at `files/files/myscript.sh`

-**Phase 4**: The final phase, Bolt will only load scripts from specific-paths and will error if provided a non-specific module syntax.
+**Phase 4**: In the final phase, Bolt will only load scripts from specific paths and will error if provided a non-specific module syntax.

 - Provided: `module/myscript.sh`
   - Error